Where to study

 Use the sub menu above to find out more about who is eligible, what you learn, where to study and more!

-If you’ve completed the GDL, the chances are that you’ll stay on at the same provider to do the LPC.
-If you’re a law undergraduate, you should be looking for as much information as possible about the various schools before applying.
-You should try to find out about not only the academic programme, but also any links with the profession, the level of individual career guidance, the facilities available and any relevant extracurricular activities.
-It would also be helpful to get an idea of the provider's reputation among both students and the profession.
+If you meet the SRA’s transitional arrangements, meaning you can continue to qualify via the LPC, you should be looking for information about the providers still offering the LPC.
+Try to find out about not only the academic programme, but also any links with the profession, the level of individual career guidance, the facilities available and any relevant extracurricular activities.
+It would also be helpful to understand the provider's reputation among students and the profession.

 You should also be aware that some firms have exclusive relationships with course providers that require all new trainees to complete the LPC at a particular institution.
 This ensures that the course’s content prepares the student well for the particular requirements of their firm’s training contract, while it also has the benefit of allowing trainees to get to know each other before they start life at the firm.